 Greece isn’t one of the top favourites for 2019 at $29 to win with 22Bet and they will send Katerine Duska to Tel Aviv.

 Norway is at long odds (currently $34) to win Eurovision in 2019 but that won’t stop Norwegian supergroup “KEiiNO” from belting out “Spirit in the Sky”.

 Representing Spain will be Miki after she won the local competition – Operación Triunfo.
 She will be performing “La venda”, which was written by Adrià Salas.

 For the United Kingdom, Michael Rice will belt out “Bigger than Us” during the 2019 event.
 Rice is a 21 year old pop singer and he won “Eurovision: You Decide” in the UK.
 The song is written by four different artists.

 As the winner of Eurovision – Australia Decides, Kate Miller-Heidke will represent her country at the 2019 Eurovision event.
 She will singing “Zero Gravity”, a song that was co-written by herself and her partner.

 France will send Bilal Hassani to the 2019 event as he won their local contest “Destination Eurovision 2019”.
 He will be singing “Roi”, which was written by himself.

 After winning last year contest the hosting country picked Kobi Merimi with the song “Home” (81$) to represent Israel.

 Eurovision 2019 in Israel

-Speaking to Israeli TV, Netta said she looked forward to the world seeing “an Israeli carnival” when Jerusalem hosts the contest.
+Speaking to Israeli TV, Netta said she looked forward to the world seeing “an Israeli carnival” when Tel Aviv hosts the contest.